Bansong-dong

-The neighborhood and former village Bansong-dong (반송동) is located in Haeundae-gu, Busan, South Korea.
+Bansong-dong (Korean: 반송동) is a dong (neighborhood) located in Haeundae District, Busan, South Korea.
 It is named for the ban-song (Pinus densiflora for.
 Multicaulis) a small pine tree still plentiful in the area.
 Encircled by (and encircling) hills north of Mt.
-Jang (Jangsan, 장산) and away from the famous Haeundae Beach, Bansong-dong has not participated in the economic growth experienced elsewhere in Haeundae-gu.
+Jang (Jangsan, 장산) and away from the famous Haeundae Beach, Bansong-dong has not participated in the economic growth experienced elsewhere in Haeundae District.
 The population of the three administrative dong (Bansong 1-dong, Bansong 2-dong and Bansong 3-dong) which make up Bansong-dong is 59,000.